All Programs are In Person, via Zoom, or Both, as noted

 |

-Screening: Wednesday, May 15 at 1:00 PM Discussion: Wednesday, May 22 at 1:00 PM |
+Screening: Tuesday, April 15 at 1:00 PM Discussion: Immediately After the Film |

-Game Day at New Horizons!
+Game Time at New Horizons!

 Midday / Morning Music:

-Elvis Presley, Part I (Early Years) with Gerry Hebert and Stan Fink Enjoy music and discussions of various great musicians offered by different music enthusiasts, and bring your burning questions about each performer.
-Next Session: April 2024: "Elvis Presley, Part 1: The Early Years" Join DJ Gerry Hebert and Music Man Stan Fink to learn about the life and music of the legendary Elvis Presley.
-This month, hear about his early years as a Gospel singer and how he eventually transitioned to become the famous King of Rock and Roll.
-Next month, we will see the King at the height of his popularity in Las Vegas.
+The Blues with Stan Fink Enjoy music and discussions of various great musicians offered by different music enthusiasts, and bring your burning questions about each performer.
+Last Session: January 2025: "The Blues, Part II" (Rescheduled from December) Join Music Man Stan Fink to learn about the life and music of the legendary B.B.
+King, guitarist, singer, and songwriter.
+Hear of his struggles and triumphs, and watch clips of some of his most famous performances.
+Don’t forget to bring your questions!
 In Person at Narberth Borough Hall

-(or by Zoom upon Request): Tuesday, April 30 at 1:00 PM Upcoming Session: May 2024: "Carole King"
+(or by Zoom upon Request): Tuesday, January 14 at 1:00 PM |

 New Horizons Music Week